• Skip to primary navigation

 • Add the veggies and cheese on the top.
 Dress the greens with the dressing first, then layer the rest of the ingredients on top.
 This makes for a better presentation!

-• Make this recipe vegan by using dairy-free feta or another white vegan cheese of choice.
+• Make this recipe vegan by using dairy-free feta or another white vegan cheese of your choice.

 • Skip the nuts to make this recipe nut-free.
 Or add seeds instead!
 Think pumpkin seeds, sunflower seeds, etc.